Skip to content

 Key aspects of OpenAI Operator include:

 • Browser Interaction & Visual Perception: Operator functions within its own dedicated browser environment.
-It “sees” web pages by capturing screenshots (or processing raw pixel data) and uses its vision capabilities to identify interactive elements such as buttons, text fields, links, and menus.
+It “sees” web pages by capturing screenshots and uses its vision capabilities to identify interactive elements such as buttons, text fields, links, and menus.

 • Natural Language Tasking & Reasoning: Users provide tasks to Operator in natural language (e.g., “Order a large pepperoni pizza from DoorDash to my home address”).
-The underlying LLM then breaks down this high-level goal into a sequence of actionable steps.
-It employs chain-of-thought reasoning to plan its actions, an_d can adapt its plan based on what it observes on the screen.
+The underlying CUA model then breaks down this high-level goal into a sequence of actionable steps, using chain-of-thought reasoning to plan its actions and adapt based on what it observes.

 • Simulated Human Actions: Operator executes tasks by simulating human inputs like mouse clicks (navigating, selecting) and keyboard typing (filling forms, entering search queries).